Scarlett Point Lighthouse: Ken Nelson

 Ken became a lightkeeper in 1965 at Sheringham Point Lighthouse, and later that same year he moved to Lennard Island Lighthouse.
 After one year at Lennard Island, he moved to be the lightkeeper at Carmanah Point Lighthouse.
 Two years later Ken moved again, this to be the lightkeeper for Green Island Lighthouse, and a year later became the lightkeeper for Pine Island Lighthouse.
-In 1973, after four years at Pine Island, Ken moved to Scarlett Point to replaced R.W.
+In 1973, after four years at Pine Island, Ken moved to Scarlett Point to replace R.W.
 Emrich as the lightkeeper.
 Four years as Scarlett Point's lightkeeper, Ken then left to work on more lighthouses, being the lightkeeper on Discovery Island Lighthouse beginning in 1977 and Cape Mudge Lighthouse beginning in 1981.
 In 1985 Ken moved to Sisters Islets Lighthouse as the lightkeeper, staying for eleven years, and becoming its last lightkeeper before it was de-staffed in June 1996.
 Ken retired after Sisters Islets Lighthouse.